thirumalaEPAM/CodeChallengeTFL/README.md

  - In Project solution

      ###### 1. ObjectRepsitoryLibrary :
-      which contains common utilities, locators (defined in page classfiles), SingletonBaseclass
+      which contains common utilities, locators (defined in page classfiles), Constants ,SingletonBaseclass

     ###### 2. HelperLibrary :
-     which contains the methods which are specific to the respective pages
+     which contains the methods which are specific to the respective pages Brief Summary has given to every method

     ###### 4. BDDFramework(SpecFlow Project)
        Feature files : We can include all scenarios in Feature files